 Patterns are traced onto the colored tile.
 There are 26 possible tile shapes.
 Each shape and color is steeped in Islamic symbolism and meaning.

 Zeliij maalems then meticulously uses a mallet-chisel to cut a shape out of the tiles, using only one or two preferred chisel types.

 The tiles are cut with beveled edges, the backsides smaller than the finished fronts, so that the plaster or adhesive used after the pieces are assembled keep the tiles better in place, and also minimize space between the tiles.

 The chisels, called menqach, are heavy.
 On our tour, we commented that the artisans must all have great upper body strength from the work.
 Our guide pointed out how the chisels are held against the leg and that helps distribute the weight and give control.
 This no doubt made some difference, but we still saw the physicality of the work, as well as the skill.

 From these tiles, the finished work is created.

 Larger pieces, such as fountains, may use a mold, in which the tile is laid, finished, colored side down, thousands of pieces creating the finished product.
 Adhesive (rather than concrete) will be used to seal the tile in place.
 The tiles are set close together and use only a minimal of grout.

 The Sales Showrooms

-One showroom houses some of the oldest and best pieces, stunning examples of work often embellished with metal work and lapidary, with especially stunning color and workmanship, some of the pieces hundreds of years old.
+One showroom houses some of the oldest and best pieces.
+There are stunning examples of work often embellished with metal work and lapidary.
+The color and workmanship of these are amazing.
+Some of the pieces are hundreds of years old.